mondoohq/cnspec/README.md

 ## Where to go from here

-There are so many things cnspec can do!
-From testing your entire fleet for vulnerabilities to gathering information about it and creating reports for auditors.
-With its custom policies `cnspec` can scan any component you care about!
+There are so many things `cnspec` can do, from testing your entire fleet for vulnerabilities to gathering information and creating reports for auditors.
+With its custom policies, `cnspec` can scan any component you care about!

 Explore our: